Viva la Vida or Death and All His Friends: Recording

 Ambient musician and English record producer Brian Eno produced the album.
-Coldplay moved to "The Bakery", after finishing up their Twisted Logic Tour, building a studio there.
+Coldplay moved to the Bakery, after finishing up their Twisted Logic Tour, building a recording studio there.
 The songs written during their time at the studio are lyrically "much more abstract, much more visual than before", and musically "less straight-forward, more oblique".
 Additionally, lead singer Chris Martin wanted to make a vocal transition from his trademark falsetto to a lower register.
 This is explored in "Yes", where the main characteristic of the Velvet Underground–inspired song is the lowest vocals Chris Martin ever recorded; this was suggested by the producer Brian Eno, to make every single song sound different.
 The band's drummer Will Champion said in an interview for MTV: "One of the main things we tried to focus on with this record is changing vocal identities, because Chris has a very recognizable voice."
 Coldplay sparked an interest with Hispanic influences after having recorded in churches and in Spanish-speaking countries such as in Mexico in North America and Spain in Europe, specifically in Barcelona.
 However, it was stressed that the influence was not in any specific sound but a general feel to the songs taken as a whole.
 On their website, the band also described taking acoustic guitars and basic recording equipment to churches and experimenting with particular sounds.

 Throughout the recording of the album, Coldplay communicated to fans through their website.
-"Famous Old Painters" and "Glass of Water" were written in late 2007, and they were considering both tracks for the album; however, they were not well received by the producers, though the latter was added to the finalized Prospekt's March extended play track listing instead.
+"Famous Old Painters" and "Glass of Water" were written in late 2007, and they were considering both tracks for the album; however, they were not well received by the producers, though the latter was added to the finalised Prospekt's March extended play track listing instead.
 The album was delayed further, but a December 2007 post gave hints that the recording stage was nearly finished.
 The article was signed "Prospekt", strengthening rumours that this would be the album's title.
 While the band completed two more songs ("Lovers in Japan" and "Strawberry Swing"), they denied that the album was called "Prospekt".
 Martin revealed he had been reading many Charles Dickens novels during the recording process which may have contributed to the strong visual imagery on such tracks as "Violet Hill" and "Cemeteries of London".